We pray for peace to no avail; for a time of healing, but terror comes instead (Jeremiah 8:15)

 There were native costumes made from plastic wrap, and a soccer ball signed by the children that they had “kicked to freedom” over the fence.
 There was a note that explained this, along with the fact that art and soccer wee discontinued by the current administration.
-That soccer ball really got to us, especially the young man among us, Rico.
+That soccer ball really got to us, especially the young man among us, Alex.

 A beautiful pencil drawing of Our Lady of Guadalupe spoke to me.
 The child had written, “God is here.”
 I imagined this kid saying to himself or herself, in the midst of suffering, “God is here,” just as I have done in my darkest hours.

 After this we went to a Mexican bakery and burrito shop for lunch.
 Some of the group, most of them from Milwaukee were unfamiliar with authentic Tex Mex food so for them so it was a real treat.
 I sat with Sister Anne Catherine.
-She asked questions about what she was eating because she had told her server to just give her whatever he thought was good.
+She asked questions about what she was eating because she had told her server to just give her whatever she thought was good.
 I said it looked like carne guisada to me.